AIO1/PrimeNGTableReusableComponent/README.md

       import { TagModule } from 'primeng/tag';
       import { RippleModule } from 'primeng/ripple';
       import { TooltipModule } from 'primeng/tooltip';
+	  import { InputGroupModule } from 'primeng/inputgroup';
+	  import { CheckboxModule } from 'primeng/checkbox';
       import { DatePipe, registerLocaleData } from '@angular/common';

       import es from '@angular/common/locales/es'; // Needed for scenarios were you would like to manage different locales from "en", like "es-ES"